fredpdavis/oshealab_genomic_scripts/README.md

 inside the script to get a sense of what data is being retrieved.

 - By default, YARP uses ENSEMBL release 94.
-If you want to eventually compare your bulk RNA-seq to 10x single cell RNA-seq that you process with cellranger, you should instead use the sambe ENSEMBL version.
-Cellranger version 1, 2, and 3 use ENSEMBL release 84, 84, and 93, respectively.
+If you want to eventually compare your bulk RNA-seq results to single cell RNA-seq data analyzed by other software such as cellranger, you should use the same ENSEMBL versions in both analyses.
+Cellranger versions 1, 2, and 3 use ENSEMBL releases 84, 84, and 93, respectively.

-- If necessary, you can specify the ENSEMBL release by editing the following three files at the specified lines.
-Simply change 94 to your desired ENSEMBL release.
+- If necessary, you can change the ENSEMBL release used in your analysis by editing the following three files at the specified lines.
+Simply change the number 94 to your desired ENSEMBL release.

     - `src/r/basicRnaSeqAnalysis.R` line 498: `specs$ensembl_release<- "94"`
     - `src/slurm/prepare_indices.slurm.csh` line 21 `set ENSEMBL_RELEASE="94"`